ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 It also adjusts the learning rate to counter balance the increase in the batch size.
 The advantage is that training speed scales almost linearly with the number of nodes.

-`experiment`, `train` and `predict` commands accept a `--use_horovod argument that instructs the model building, training and prediction phases to be conducted using Horovod in a distributed way.
+`experiment`, `train` and `predict` commands accept a `--use_horovod` argument that instructs the model building, training and prediction phases to be conducted using Horovod in a distributed way.
-An MPI command specifying which machines and / or GPUs to use, together with a few more parameters, must be provided before the call to Ludwig's command.
+An `horovodrun` command specifying which machines and / or GPUs to use, together with a few more parameters, must be provided before the call to Ludwig's command.
 For instance, in order to train a Ludwig model on a local machine with four GPUs one you can run:

 ```
-mpirun -np 4 \
+horovodrun -np 4 \
     -H localhost:4 \
     -bind-to none -map-by slot \
     -x NCCL_DEBUG=INFO -x LD_LIBRARY_PATH -x PATH \